-Elizabeth Stuart is the founding Executive Director and Technical Policy Director of the What Works Hub on Global Education.
+Elizabeth Stuart is the founding Executive Director and Technical Policy Director of the What Works Hub for Global Education.
 She is also a Fellow of Practice at the School.

 Previously at the School she was Executive Director of the Pathways for Prosperity Commission, a global initiative working with developing and emerging countries to understand how to use digital technologies for inclusive economic growth.
 She was lead author of a book setting out lessons from this work, published by Oxford University Press (and in memory of the late Professor Benno Ndulu, who was the Academic Co-Director of Pathways).
 She also teaches on the School’s Master’s in Public Policy Research.